Cryptolens/docs/web-interface/feature-templates.md

 ![](https://i0.wp.com/cryptolens.io/wp-content/uploads/2019/05/image.png?zoom=1.25&ssl=1)

 ### Verifying features
-At the time of writing, the Java client supports checking these additional features out of the box.
-You can do that using a special version of [Helpers.HasFeature()](https://help.cryptolens.io/api/java/io/cryptolens/methods/Helpers.html#HasFeature-io.cryptolens.models.LicenseKey-java.lang.String-) method.
-For example, to check if Submodule1 is present, you can type
+You can verify that a certain feature exists using `Helpers.HasFeature`.
+For example, to check if Submodule1 is present, the following code can be used:

 ```
 Helpers.HasFeature(license, "ModuleB.Submodule 1")
 ```

-If you only want to check if ModuleB is present, without being specific, you can insteadwrite
+If you only want to check if ModuleB is present, without being specific, you can instead use:

 ```
 Helpers.HasFeature(license, "ModuleB")
 ```

-### Plan ahead
-Support for additional features is a fairly new feature so we would be grateful if you could report any errors or suggestions to us.
-At the time of writing, the Java client supports this out of the box.
-We plan to ship this to our other client libraries, starting with .NET.
-If you would like us to focus on a specific client library, please let us know.